 Open bottles, however, follow slightly different rules.

-There are a few tell-tale signs that will indicate whether that bottle of sake belongs in the drain rather than in your stomach:
+There are a few tell-tale signs that will indicate whether that prized bottle of junmai daiginjo belongs in the drain rather than in your stomach:

-- Color: As you know from sake 101, good sake is typically clear (with the exception of unfiltered nigori sake).
-If you detect a yellowish color, it means that the sake has begun to oxidize.
+- Color: As you know from sake 101, good sake is typically clear (with the exception of an unfiltered nigori).
+If you detect a yellowish color, it means that it has begun to oxidize.

 - Clarity: One of the easiest ways to find out whether your sake has gone bad is to check for particles.
-If you see anything floating about on the surface or at the bottom of the bottle, the sake has started to disintegrate and spoil.
+If you see anything floating about on the surface or at the bottom of the bottle, it’s started to disintegrate and spoil.

 - Smell: Take a whiff.
 In general, if the sake has a distinctive pungent, rotten or earthy odor, it’s probably time to flush it.